plotly/plotly.github.io/_posts/plotly2/2016-07-01-how-to-make-a-scatter-plot.md

 steps:
  - title: Try an Example
    sub-steps:
-    - copy: "A scatter plot uses Cartesian coordinates that displays values for typically two variables for a set of data."
+    - copy: "Scatter plots show how much one variable is affected by another."
     - copy: "After selecting 'Scatter plot' under 'Chart Type', you can check out an example before adding your own data.
 Clicking the 'try an example' button will show what a sample chart looks like after adding data and playing with the style.
-You'll also see what labels were selected for this specific chart, as well as the end result."
+You'll also see what labels and style attributes were selected for this specific chart, as well as the end result."
       img: "![Example after](../static/images/line-graph-and-scatter-plot-with-excel/scatter-try-example.png)"

  - title: Add Your Data to Plotly